glutio/Taskfun/README.md

 ```
 void setupTasks(int numTasks = 3, int msSlice = 1);
 ```
-`numTasks` - number of tasks to initialize the internal task list with.
+`numTasks` - number of tasks to initialize the internal task list with (+1 for the main `loop()`).
 The list will automatically grow (but not shrink) if you add more tasks, but that involves allocating new memory for a bigger list and copying the old list to the new one.
 Try to avoid this by specifying the expected number of tasks.

 `msSlice` - number milliseconds in a time slice.
 How long to allow a task to run before automatically switching to a different task (if there are any other tasks).